wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ## What is it like now?

-Currently, Genres behave much like (compound) Subjects.
+Currently, Genres behave a little like (compound) Subjects, in that it is cracked into its constituent concepts, making a concepts list.

-The Genre-as-a-whole has its own name and identifier, and it is also cracked into its constituent concepts, making a concepts list.
+However, unlike Subjects, the Genre-as-a-whole does not have its own name and identifier

-Genre is not one of the types extracted from Works by the Concepts Aggregator.
+Genre is also not one of the types extracted from Works by the Concepts Aggregator.

 The constituent concepts that make up a Genre also behave in a similar manner to Subjects, where they are either a Concept ($a), or a more specific sort of Concept